Enzosantos04/ReactJS-advice-counter/README.md

-# Application get advices from API
+# Application to get advices from API

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).